 Registration topic of this website.

-Students who would like to use financial aid to pay for their summer session should ensure they have filed a Free Application for Federal Student Aid (FAFSA) for 2015-2016.
-Students must be enrolled at least half time to be eligible for Federal aid (UG = 6 hours / GR = 4.5 hours).
+Students who would like to use financial aid to pay for their summer session should ensure they have filed a Free Application for Federal Student Aid (FAFSA) for 2016-2017.
+Students must be enrolled at least half time in a single session to be eligible for Federal aid (UG = 6 hours / GR = 4.5 hours).

 - Matriculated students are charged tuition based on their classification and program.

 - Continuing Education students are charged based on the course level: 000 499=Undergraduate, 500-999=Graduate

 - Tuition charges are the same whether courses are taken with the "audit" grade option or for regular graded credit.

 - Students in traditional residence halls must select a "Full Size" dining plan.